FactorioCalc/FactorioCalc/docs/guide.rst

-In this case there is no light oil cracking but some heavy oil cracking as it more efficient to first convert heavy oil to light oil when creating soild fuel.
+In this case there is no light oil cracking but some heavy oil cracking as it more efficient to first convert heavy oil to light oil when creating solid fuel.
 The conversion of petroleum gas to light oil is unavoidable as there is nothing else to do with the gas.

-We can just as easily produce plastic and rocket fuel at the same time, which will avoid the need to convert petroleum gas to soild fuel, but the entire factory will grind to a halt if both products are not being created at the same time.
-FactoriCalc can fairly easy let you know what you need to produce either plastic or rocket fuel, or both at the same time.
+We can just as easily produce plastic and rocket fuel at the same time, which will avoid the need to convert petroleum gas to solid fuel, but the entire factory will grind to a halt if both products are not being created at the same time.
+FactorioCalc can fairly easy let you know what you need to produce either plastic or rocket fuel, or both at the same time.
 This will be covered in a later section.